Skip to main content

 Saving and Committing Changes

-Octatrack Manager follows a safe, two-step process for saving changes, mirroring how the Octatrack works internally.
+Octatrack Manager follows the same two-step process for saving changes, mirroring exactly how the Octatrack works.

-• An unsaved indicator (circle icon) will appear next to the bank name in the editor to show that it contains uncommitted changes.
+• An unsaved indicator (asterisk) will appear next to the part name to show that it contains uncommitted changes.
+Exactly like on the Octatrack.

-• Click the Save (diskette) icon in the bank header.
+• Click the Reload button in the bank header.

 • The unsaved indicator will disappear, and your changes are now final.